TestProjects-Sigma/network_toolkit/README.md

 4. Optionally enter custom ports in the field (comma-separated)
 5. Click "Start Scan"
 6. View the scan results showing open ports and services

+### SSH Terminal Tool

+1. Click on the "SSH Terminal" button in the sidebar
+2. Enter the host, port, username, and password (or select a key file)
+3. Click "Connect"
+4. Once connected, use the terminal to send commands
+5. View the command output in the terminal area
+6. Click "Disconnect" when finished

+### SMTP Tester Tool

+1. Click on the "SMTP Tester" button in the sidebar
+2. Enter the SMTP server details in the Connection tab
+3. Configure the email message in the Message tab
+4. Set security and authentication options in the Security tab
+5. Click "Send Test Email"
+6. View the detailed test results including connection logs

 ## Development